dwiadisa/codeigniter3-sirca-oksigen/readme.md

 *******************
 About "UKM TEATER OKSIGEN UMJ"
 *******************
-UKM Teater Oksigen UMJ is an Art Student Activity Unit Organization at Muhammadiyah University of Jember. this unit established at 1 july 2009 . he has 4 division such theatre, fine arts, dance and cinematography.
+UKM Teater Oksigen UMJ also known as ("Olah Kreasi Grup Seni") is an Art Student Activity Unit Organization at Muhammadiyah University of Jember. this unit established at 1 july 2009 . he has 4 division such theatre, fine arts, dance and cinematography.

 *******************
 Tech Stack